 However, it must be understood that current 3D-printing techniques and materials remain the biggest limitation in reproducing biomechanical properties for the presented workflow14.
 While an exact recreation of the anatomical shape is possible, the mechanical behavior of the created models will still differ from native aortic tissue to an extent.
 To mimic different tissues with varying bio-mechanical properties in one phantom, so far as it is possible at all, can be accomplished only by a few sophisticated multi-material 3D-printers 15.
 Creating tissue mimicking materials for 3D-printing remains a focus of scientific research; the development of novel materials will result in even more realistic results 16,17.
 As long as, only commercially available printing material and/or one-component-printing is available, the mechanical properties of the phantom can be adjusted by means of variations of the wall thicknesses, as was conducted in this study.
 It is therefore not recommended only to duplicate the thickness of the tissue of interest from the underlying tomographic data.
 It is important to stress that there exists a wide range of different 3D-printers with different materials and varying mechanical properties on the market 18.
 Comprehensive mechanical testing is therefore recommended, prior to 3D-printing.
 For printing of cardiovascular structures, (i.e. aortic or ventricular walls), different native tissue samples are required for reference.
 Following the described segmentation and printing workflow, the creation of flexible and anatomically accurate as well as engineered but realistic 3D-printed models of a wide range of cardiovascular anatomies is possible.

 The cost-effectiveness of 3D-printed models depends significantly upon the material properties.
-In interventional training the high durability of each model (even after balloon dilation) is necessary, in to reduce overall costs.
+In interventional training high durability of each model (even after balloon dilation) is necessary, to reduce overall costs.
 When looking at patient-specific therapy planning, one must take into account the beneficial effect of a printed model.
 A 3D-printed model will not prove cost-effective for a “standard” surgical patient, but might offer tremendous insight in patients with complex anatomies.
 Therefore, the costs of training models have to be weighed against their prospective benefits.

 Until now, a few commercially available phantoms for clinical training exist on the market; some academic models have been published 19,20.
 These models normally have pre-defined anatomies and usually prove difficult to employ in patient-specific settings.
 Furthermore, high acquisition costs complicate the widespread use of these tools in physicians’ training.
 The presented customizable mock circulation can be created on a low budget if necessary.
 Tomographic, fluoroscopy and sonographic scanners, for acquisition of the patient-specific data as well as for the later use of the mock circulation, are standard equipment of any general or university hospital in developed countries.
 Segmentation of the cardiovascular anatomy and creation of the virtual 3D-model can be performed with the mentioned licensed software, but freeware is also available 21.
 The freeware options offer excellent results when creating 3D-models from radiological datasets, although a high amount of initial work is required to adjust the software to individual needs.
 Furthermore, a subsequent editing of the digital 3D model requires an additional software, which is why a comprehensive software suite covering all these aspects is highly recommended for a quick and smooth workflow.
 If necessary, printing of the flexible phantoms can be done by contract 3D-manufacturing if there is no suitable 3D-printer on site.
 By anatomical reduction on the region of interest, the size of the 3D-printed phantom can be reduced, which comes with faster printing times and lower costs.